tigoe/DMX-Examples/docs/dmx-intro.md

 _Figure 10.XLR-to-RJ45 connectors_

+There are many other kinds of DMX fixtures.
+It's also become popular to control LED strips and programmable LEDs with DMX, and for that purpose, there are a range of controllers you can buy.

 ## What Do I Need If I want to Control DMX From My Computer?
 First you'll need a USB-to-DMX adapter like the Enttec [DMX Pro](https://www.enttec.com/product/controls/dmx-usb-interfaces/dmx-usb-interface/) USB-to-DMX adapter or [DMXKing UltraDMX Micro](https://dmxking.com/usbdmx/ultradmxmicro) USB-to-DMX adapter.

 You'll also need software that can communicate using your DMX interface.
 [QLC+](https://www.qlcplus.org/), the [TouchDesigner](https://derivative.ca/product) IDE, and [node.js](https://nodejs.org/en/) using the [node-dmx](https://github.com/node-dmx/dmx) library can all do this.

 ## How are DMX Devices Connected Together?